GportDev/the-money-airport/docs/03_DATABASE.md

-# Database Schema — CashPilot
+# Database Schema — Money Airport

-All monetary values stored as **integers in cents**.
+All monetary values stored as **integers in cents** in the BankAccount’s ISO currency.
+Totals convert to the User’s Base currency at read (or via cached base cents).
 Display conversion happens in the frontend.

 The schema supports a widget dashboard (snapshots, rollups, goals, recurring) — not a spreadsheet of cells.
+Language: `CONTEXT.md`.

 ---